 The aim must be to understand the negative consequences of digitalisation through well-grounded research – e.g. in data protection and privacy – while, identifying and seizing the potential of digital media and applications for improving individual and social living conditions.
 This applies not only to individuals, but also to social groups and the society as a whole.
 The integration of migrants, majority and minority societies, people with disabilities or different generations can be achieved more effectively –– with the help of new communication technologies, especially in the face of possible permanent global lines of conflict.
 This requires the research and further development of applications and their thorough exploration.

 The research area is accordingly divided into five research groups:

 - Education and training in the digital society (contact: Prof. Dr. Norbert Gronau)

-- Inequality and digital sovereignty (contact: Prof. Dr. Thomas Schildhauer and Prof. Dr. Gesche Joost)
+- Inequality and digital sovereignty (contact: Prof. Dr. Dr. Thomas Schildhauer and Prof. Dr. Gesche Joost)

 - Digital technologies and well-being (contact: Prof. Dr. Hanna Krasnova)